ldanilek/password-protection/README.md

 * ```compress flags ArchiveName File1 File2 ...```
 * ```decompress flags ArchiveName```

 See encrypt.h for description of flags and restrictions.
-In compression-only mode, the -p flag is not allowed.
+In compression-only mode, the -s flag is not allowed.

+# Assumptions

+Security of this program is based on the following assumptions:

+* Decompiling a C executable to discover #define'd numerical literals (the RSA keys) is hard
+* SHA1 hashing is non-invertible
+* RSA encryption isn't invertible without the keys

 # To Customize